 transitional reservation of the “YU” code, following use by the Federal Republic of Yugoslavia,

-reallocation of the “CS” code (previously-deleted code for Czechoslovakia) to Serbia and Montenegro and subsequent deletion upon the establishment of “RS” (Serbia) and “ME” (Montenegro)
+reallocation of the “CS” code (previously-deleted code for Czechoslovakia) to Serbia and Montenegro and subsequent deletion upon the establishment of “RS” (Serbia) and “ME” (Montenegro), creation of .MK, (Macedonia, the former Yugoslav Republic of)

-However, on the whole, the study group noted that this flexibility in the ISO list did not itself cause instability or uncertainty when it comes to the treatment of two-letter country codes as TLDs.
-Under well-established precedents, all two-letter codes, whether used as a country code or not, are reserved and can only be delegated or re-delegated for this specific purpose.
+However, on the whole, the Study Group noted that this flexibility in the ISO list did not itself cause instability or uncertainty when it comes to the treatment of two-letter country codes as TLDs.
+Under well-established precedents, all two-letter codes, whether used as a country code or not, are excluded and can only be delegated or re-delegated for this specific purpose.

-In noting this, the study group acknowledges that changes to the ISO list and the creation or deletion of two-letter codes has implications for the membership of the ccNSO, though this issue is out-of-scope for this project.
+In noting this, the Study Group acknowledges that changes to the ISO list and the creation or deletion of two-letter codes has implications for the membership of the ccNSO, though this issue is out-of-scope for this project.
 Also, the matter of ensuring efficiency and consistency in IANA’s processes for managing delegations and re-delegations is within the remit of the Framework of Interpretation Working Group and is also out-of-scope for this group.

 ISO3166-1 Alpha 3 codes